Bilal2453/luvit-meta/README.md

 This project is a collection of meta definitions for the platform [Luvit](https://github.com/Luvit/Luvit).
 The meta definitions provide typing for returns, parameters, constants and classes; It does as well provide documentation comments where possible, either by scraping the Luvit-docs, Nodejs docs, luv docs or manually written in some places.

 Some of those definitions are scraped off of code/docs and then some manual work is done to figure types out.
 For those the used scraper is located under [scrapers](/scrapers), the scraper outputs to a file in the same directory.
 From there the output is manually copied over to the actual library definition.
-Other defintions -and most of them- are completely manually written, I have not written a scraper for those mostly because the automated part is really not worth it.
+Other definitions -and most of them- are completely manually written, I have not written a scraper for those mostly because the automated part is really not worth it.
 That is, the automated part would be a single copy-paste operation then delete anything between `function x()` and `end`.
 Something I prefer doing manually so I can actually catch some of the weird stuff.

 ### How does it work?